rbisewski/ndefence/README.md

 # TODOs

 * Hostname check on the IP addresses as soon as they access the server
 * Create a systemd service that works better with alternative distros
+* Consider adding the ability to block IPv6 addresses as well

 # Author